Spotted: Elizabeth Holmes Didn’t Wear A Black Turtleneck In Court

 When Elizabeth Holmes got dressed for her court appearance on Monday, she stared at her closet full of black turtlenecks and thought to herself, I'll show them (probably).

-Holmes' detractors have picked apart the fallen Silicon Valley CEO, criticizing everything from her natural hair colour to her voice to what happened to her wolf, er, dog.
-And, over here at Refinery29, we were curious what message she was sending with her carefully calculated corporate fashion, specifically, her steady supply of black turtlenecks.
+Holmes' detractors have picked apart the fallen Silicon Valley CEO, criticizing everything from her natural hair color to her voice to what happened to her wolf, er, dog.
+And, over here at R29 Style, we were curious what message she was sending with her carefully calculated corporate fashion, specifically, her steady supply of black turtlenecks.
 Well now it appears, this Empress has a few new clothes after all.

 Advertisement

-Holmes appeared in court to face charges of wire fraud and conspiracy to commit wire fraud wearing a light blue button-down shirt, grey slacks, and a grey blazer — and no turtleneck in sight.
-This is the first time she has appeared in court since the release of the HBO documentary The Inventor: Out for Blood in Silicon Valley which followed the rise and follow of her tech company, Theranos, as well as her love of black turtlenecks.
+Holmes appeared in court to face charges of wire fraud and conspiracy to commit wire fraud wearing a light blue button-down shirt, gray slacks, and a gray blazer — no turtleneck in sight.
+This is the first time she has appeared in court since the release of the HBO documentary The Inventor: Out for Blood in Silicon Valley which followed the rise and follow of her tech company, as well as her love of black turtlenecks.

-Reportedly, Holmes was so obsessed with owning the exact Issey Miyake black turtleneck Steve Jobs wore in his iconic keynote presentations (and every other day of his working life) that she tracked down and stocked up on the pieces, which were reissued in 2017 for $270 [£208].
-Perhaps with this courtroom outfit, Holmes is signalling that she's finally changed her ways - or at least her wardrobe.
+Reportedly, Holmes was so obsessed with owning the exact Issey Miyake black turtleneck Steve Jobs wore in his iconic keynote presentations (and every other day of his working life) that she tracked down and stocked up on the pieces, which were reissued in 2017 for $270.
+Perhaps with this courtroom outfit, Holmes is signaling that she's finally changed her ways or at least her wardrobe.

 Advertisement